ombori/grid-docs/grid-signals/react-app-integration.md

 ```

 ## useGridSignalsWithExternalParams
-Use this hook if your app is not using `@ombori/ga-settings`.
+Use this hook if your app is **not** using `@ombori/ga-settings`.

-It initializes the Grid Signals instance with the required [Init Parameters](grid-signals/react-app-integration?id=grid-signals-init-parameters).
+This will initialize the Grid Signals instance with the required [Init Parameters](grid-signals/react-app-integration?id=grid-signals-init-parameters).

 #### Usage
 ```js